mnneeltakemail2/testNeel3/neel-client/assets-management/burn-an-asset.md

 # ​How to burn issued Token

-Here you will find how to decrease token supply if you are the token issuer or burn any spam tokens if you no longer want to see them in your Waves account.
+Here you will find how to decrease token supply if you are the token issuer or burn any spam tokens if you no longer want to see them in your Neel account.

-Open up your Waves wallet.
+Open up your Neel wallet.

 Go to the **Portfolio**.